Community Police Advisory Committee

 Back to Top

-The Investigative Services Division (ISD) is responsible for conducting the in-depth investigations leading to the apprehension and successful prosecution of felons.
+Major Pedro Abut is the Commander of the Investigative Services Division (ISD).
+The Investigative Services Division is responsible for conducting the in-depth investigations leading to the apprehension and successful prosecution of felons.
 ISD Sergeants can be reached at (954) 457-1426.

 Investigations & Cases